Shifu Pam Dye

 Losi Bill Neylon

-Scott Ruff is originally from Buffalo NY, he has studied Taiji and Kung-fu for approximately 25 years with various instructors.
+Scott Ruff is originally from Buffalo NY, he has studied Taiji and Kung-fu for over 25 years with various instructors.
 He has studied and been an assistant instructor of both Shaolin Kung-Fu, Yang style Taiji and Chen style (Laojia) Taichi with the Shaolin Institute under Shifu Shi Deru.
 He has studied Chen style (Xinjia) and Northern Wu style Taichi at the White Crane Taichi School under David Dolbear.
 Scott Ruff emphasizes the fundamentals of Tai Chi as they relate to the arts martial origins and the application of internal kung fu practiced within Tai Chi in his teaching approach.

 On softness and yielding, a practice of Tai Chi Chuan: